adinaamzarescu/Map-Reduce-Perfect-Power/README.md

 The files are sent to maps in the allocate_files_to_maps() function.
-Here depending on the number of files and the number of mappers, in order to distibute them evenly the program will check if the distribution can be made 1:1.
+Here depending on the number of files and the number of mappers, in order to distribute them evenly the program will check if the distribution can be made 1:1.
 If there are more files than mappers then the files_per_map will be number_of_files/number_of_mappers.